 ||any assistance, financial or otherwise, being provided by the assurer or third parties.|

-If the assurer is a recipient, the full review may NOT be necessary because at least some of the details would be on the assurer's record.
+If the assurer is also a recipient of a social security payment, the full review may not be necessary if some of the details are on the assurer's record.

-If there is conflicting information in the assuree/assurer reviews that could affect the rate of payment to the recipient, this must be investigated.
-Payment may be:
+If there is conflicting information in the assuree/assurer reviews that could affect the rate of payment to the assuree, this must be investigated.

 Outcome of an AoS review

 As a result of the review, the assuree's payment may be:

 - decreased, or